Argentina

 Argentina is one of the leading countries in the region when it comes to animal protection laws and animal rights.
 The first animal protection law "Ley 2.786," commonly known as “Ley Sarmiento” was passed in Argentina in 1954, established that animals could be victims, but created lenient punishment for acts of cruelty against animals.
 This law was replaced in 1956 by "Ley 14.346" or “Ley Peron,” which established jail time for those who committed cruel acts against animals, and is still valid to this day.
 The first societies for the protection of animals were created back in the XIX century in Buenos Aires (1882) and Rosario (1886) as well.
 The prohibition of bullfighting and cockfighting were also some of the major accomplishments for animal protection of this century.

 Article 41 of the National Constitution establishes that everyone has the right to enjoy a healthy environment.
 Natural and cultural heritage, as well as biological diversity, are part of it, and the authorities and all citizens have the duty to protect it.
-It can be said that under this article, animals are tacitly protected.
+It can be said that, under this article, animals are tacitly protected.

 Interestingly, animals are not considered sentient beings by the law.
 Particularly, the Civil and Commercial code in its article 227 defines animals as “movable objects” that can move by themselves or can be moved by an external force.
 However, Argentina is a pioneer in the animal rights movement.
 It was the first country to judicially declare an orangutan (Sandra) and a chimpanzee (Cecilia) subject of rights through two separate legal actions.
-Sandra was granted legal rights through an “amparo,” whereas Cecilia, was granted a writ of habeas corpus.
+Sandra was granted legal rights through an “amparo,” whereas Cecilia was granted a writ of habeas corpus.

 Animal mistreatment and cruelty are considered misdemeanors under the criminal code and Ley 14346 and can be reported to the police or to the prosecutor’s office by any person.
 This law also prohibited cockfighting in 1886.
 Even though, animal cruelty is considered a misdemeanor, under Ley 14.346, judges have repeatively held that animals are subjects of rights.
-In 2011, the “National Program for Responsible Ownership and Health of Dogs and Cats” is created.
+In 2011, the “National Program for Responsible Ownership and Health of Dogs and Cats” was created.

 Argentina has special legislation protecting specific species.
 It has statutes for the protection of wild fauna, rheas, vicuñas, and jaguars.
 Dog racing is also prohibited in the entire territory, and Andean deer are considered natural monuments.
 When it comes to cetaceans, Argentina has a number of laws granting them special protection.
 For instance, “Ley 25577” prohibits cetacean hunting and intentional capture in the entire territory; “Ley 25052” prohibits the hunting or capture of killer whales using fishing nets or forced stranding; and “Ley 23094” declares Southern Right Whales national natural monuments.